Uncertainties in the Galactic dark matter distribution: an update: Conclusions

 \section{Conclusions}

 We have quantified astrophysical uncertainties on the distribution of Dark Matter in the Milky Way (under the assumption of a gNFW, Burkert and Einasto density profiles) by comparing the observed Rotation Curve with that expected to be caused by the baryonic and DM components of the Galaxy.
 We have made use of state-of-the-art (AD 2020) estimates of the Galactic parameters $(R_0, V_0)$ \cite{Abuter:2018drb, Eilers+19}, updating a previous analysis \cite{2019JCAP...03..033B} also adopting $V_0$ as a new independent variable (instead of $R_0$, as in the previous analysis).
-Uncertainties on the determination of the DM distribution stay sizable, and comparable with those estimated with earlier determinations of the Galactic parameters.
-This is driven by the fact that the main source of astrophysical uncertainties remains that on the shape and mass of the baryonic component of the Galaxy, as well as the systematic uncertainties in the determination of the experimental MW rotation curve.
+Our main conclusion is that, despite using the recent precise measurements of $R_0$ and $V_0$ from the Gravity collaboration and Gaia DR2, respectively, uncertainties on the determination of the DM distribution stay sizable, and comparable with those estimated with earlier determinations of the Galactic parameters, contrary to general expectations prior to data release.
+This is driven by the fact that the main source of astrophysical uncertainties remains that on the shape and mass of the baryonic component of the Galaxy, and the systematic uncertainties in the observational determination of the Milky Way's rotation curve.

-We infer a local density range $\rho_0$=$0.4-0.8\,{\rm GeV/cm^3}$ at the 2$\sigma$ level, assuming a gNFW profile.
+We infer a local density range $\rho_0$=$0.4-0.7\,{\rm GeV/cm^3}$ at the 2$\sigma$ level, assuming a generalized NFW (gNFW) profile.
 This range coincides with that obtained under the assumption of an Einasto and a Burkert density profiles, thus indicating that the choice of profile does not affect the determination of local Dark Matter density, within the astrophysical uncertainties.

-We provide both the likelihood profile and the Bayesian posterior of the present analysis --publicly available at \href{https://github.com/mariabenitocst/UncertaintiesDMinTheMW}{https://github.com/mariabenitocst/UncertaintiesDMinTheMW}-- so to be adopted in BSM searches to include the most relevant astrophysical uncertainties on the determination of the Dark Matter distribution in the Milky Way.
+We provide both the likelihood profile and the Bayesian posterior of the present analysis -- publicly available at the link in this footnote \footnote{\href{https://github.com/mariabenitocst/UncertaintiesDMinTheMW}{https://github.com/mariabenitocst/UncertaintiesDMinTheMW}}-- so to be adopted in BSM searches to include the most relevant astrophysical uncertainties on the determination of the Dark Matter distribution in the Milky Way.

-Adopting state-of-the-art (AD 2020) determinations of Galactic parameters, we find in fact that the uncertainties on quantities relevant for searches of the nature of Dark Matter --propagated from those of astrophysical nature--are sizable, and should be properly included in all comprehensive analysis.
+Adopting state-of-the-art (AD 2021) determinations of Galactic parameters, we find in fact that the uncertainties on quantities relevant for searches of the nature of Dark Matter --propagated from those of astrophysical nature-- are sizable, and should be properly included in all comprehensive analysis.

 \thefigure{\thesection.\arabic{figure}}